 Policy IC3 New development should avoid on-street parking, meet parking standards and provide off street charging facilities within its curtilage.
-New development must not adversely impact on the car parking and access to Dean Station, village halls, shop and school.
+New development must not adversely impact on the car parking and access to Dean Station, village halls, shop and school

-All new residential development including alterations and extensions which provide extra bedrooms must provide resident and visitor car parking spaces on site and avoid on street parking especially that restricts free flow of traffic.
+All nNew residential development including alterations and extensions which provide extra bedrooms will be required to must provide resident and visitor car parking in accordance with the standards set out in the relevant Local Plan. spaces on site and avoid on street parking especially that restricts free flow of traffic.